TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-04-26-new-article-replacing-the-stock-insert.md

 ---
-title: "New article on replacing the stock PCS insert plate."
+title: "New article on replacing the stock PCS insert plate"
 layout: post
 ---
 I've got a new article up about how I replaced the stock PCS insert plate.
 It's really just a rehash of [what's in the video](https://youtu.be/GTVLeeUJFHI?t=529){:target="_blank"}.